(Updated 7:20 pm, Monday, 9 March 2026 AEST).

 We are currently testing the new-look tab group in our real-world version of ScriptPlanner to see if in fact the grouping is more useful than the previous one in preplanning screenplays and TV/streaming series.

-Experience wins over theory.
+Experience, in our case, wins over theory.
 Our continued real-world use of "My Notebook" shows the way for the development of NoteMaker.
 One of the new features for the visual calendar is the checkbox, "Always show current", situated at the footer of the calendar, which, for one thing, every time you go to the calendar from the home page, you'll always be presented with the current month of the current year.
 Experience with "My Notebook", "tells us" that it should be the default, that it should always be the case.
 However, two factors will prevent us ridding the choice the checkbox offers: our pledge not to update NoteMaker for the next few months (in other words, keep everything as is) and the general idea that it's always good to give users choices.
-Theory leads the way but experience shows the way.
+Theory leads the way but experience demonstrates the way.

 The way the new Personal Found Set works.
 The Personal Found Set facility is a great new feature of NoteMaker.
 It allows users to make fluid found sets of their own, forever retrievable.
 The facility is situated at the bottom of the directory on the home page and in the footer on the Collection layout.